Skip to main content

 • Processing is stream-oriented and happens inline with event flow.

-• Every step (filter, transform, stats) produces valid events that can be bridged, routed, or archived like any other message.
+• Every step (filter, transform, aggregation, stats) produces valid events that can be bridged, routed, or archived like any other message.

 • Schemas are the foundation: without them, MAPS treats payloads as opaque, which limits processing capabilities.